Niraj313/BitBucket/README.md

 BitBucket: Crypto Tracker
 Welcome to BitBucket, your go-to crypto tracking tool!
-This application allows users to monitor real-time cryptocurrency prices, track their portfolio, and receive alerts on significant market movements.
+This application allows users to monitor real-time cryptocurrency prices.

 Features
 Real-Time Data: Get up-to-date prices and market information for a wide range of cryptocurrencies.